-a) On all projects, regardless of accessibility or isolation, where an employee transports an Employer's vehicle to the job, such employee will be paid at the employee's prevailing base hourly rate at straight time for actual time traveled.
-Such employees will not receive duplicating travel allowances.

-- b) Unauthorized personal use of the Employer's vehicles is prohibited. - c) If the employee uses their own vehicle during transfers directly from one project to another, the employee will be paid at their prevailing base hourly rate at straight time for the actual time travelled.
+- a) On all projects, regardless of accessibility or isolation, where an employee transports an Employer's vehicle to the job, such employee will be paid at the employee's prevailing base hourly rate at straight time for actual time traveled.
+Such employees will not receive duplicating travel allowances. - b) Unauthorized personal use of the Employer's vehicles is prohibited. - c) If the employee uses their own vehicle during transfers directly from one project to another, the employee will be paid at their prevailing base hourly rate at straight time for the actual time travelled. - d) Where an employee's classification requires use of their own vehicle in performance of duties, they will be paid at their prevailing hourly rate of pay for actual time traveled from site to site and the mileage amount specified in Article 15.03(c).